hamnaawaseem/Customer-Churn-Prediction/README.md

 7. Feature Importance Analysis:
    - Logistic Regression:
-     Phone Service was found to be a key feature.
+     Tenure was found to be a key feature.
      ![alt text](visuals/Feature-LR.png)

    - Decision Tree: